Observance of Christmas by country: Austria

-In the largely Catholic Austria, Christmas markets are a long-standing tradition.
-In Vienna, for instance, one of the 20 so-called Christkindlmärkte (sing.
-Christkindlmarkt) is held in the large square in front of City Hall.
-Innsbruck opens its romantic Christmas market in the narrow medieval square at the foot of the Golden Roof.
-In Salzburg, the Christmas market takes over the square in front of the cathedral with its picturesque stalls, while the tree vendors occupy Residenzplatz on the side of the huge Cathedral.
-However, almost every small town has its own Christmas market.

 In Austria, Christmas trees play a very important part in Christmas celebrations.
-Every town sets up its own huge tree on the main square all decorated with electric candles, ornaments and various decorations resembling candies or other sweets and frequently there will be an extra one, adorned with breadcrumbs, for the birds.
-In families the tree is decorated with gold and silver ornaments or stars made out of straw, sweets and candy wrapped in tinfoil, gilded nuts, etc.
+Every town sets up its own huge tree on the main square, all decorated with electric candles, ornaments, and various decorations resembling candies or other sweets, and frequently, there will be an extra one, adorned with breadcrumbs, for the birds.
+In families, the tree is decorated with gold and silver ornaments or stars made out of straw, sweets, and candy wrapped in tinfoil, gilded nuts, etc.

 The feast of St Nicholas marks the beginning of Christmas in Austria.
-On Christmas Eve (24 December) the tree is lit for the first time and the whole family gathers to sing Christmas carols like "Stille Nacht, heilige Nacht" ("Silent Night").
-Gifts that are placed under the tree are opened after dinner on Christmas Eve.
-Austrian Christmas tradition has it that it is the Christ Child himself who decorates the Christmas tree on Christmas Eve and brings the children their Christmas presents, and it is to him that their letters and wish lists are addressed in the weeks before Christmas.
-The Christmas Eve dinner is the main event of the night often served with fried carp.
-Vanillekipferl are a common confectionary served during Christmas time, along with Zimtsterne, macaroons, and various kinds of gingerbread.
+On Christmas Eve (24 December), the tree is lit for the first time and the whole family gathers to sing Christmas carols like "Stille Nacht, heilige Nacht" ("Silent Night").